Joining CTYI - Younger Students

 Alternatively Post Primary Students can submit an Educational Psychologist's Report in lieu of doing an Assessment or Talent Search.

-If you are interested in taking part in our young student assessment please download our Application Form.
 Applications for assessment must be received at least ten workings days before the assessment date requested.
 Applications received after this closing date will be assigned the next available date.
 Due to the high numbers of applicants we cannot accept late applications.
 If no more assessments are running in that location we will contact you to arrange an alternative.
 If for some reason you think our assessment may not suit your child due to special educational needs or if your child has already taken part in an educational psychologist's assessment please check the application by educational psychologist's report section.
 The parental authorisation must be ticked and signed for it to be valid.

 Some notes for the young student assessment: